technoon-org/technoon.org/ainoon/lesson_1/slides.md

 * We'll use convenient tools in tutorials, but the focus is on principles that will apply in any tool
-* We're leaving AI risks quite late, given I'm sure you'll have a lot of questions relating to that.
+* We're leaving AI risks quite late, given I'm sure you'll have a lot of questions relating to that
 * However, it will be easier to have a more grounded conversation about the risks once we have a shared understanding of:
   * What AI actually is